-Renovating your bathroom is a major project that will breathe new life into your home.
-When planning a bathroom renovation, you must plan in advance in order to make an efficient use of both time and money.
+Renovating your bathroom sink is a major project that will breathe new life into your home.
+When planning a bathroom renovation, you must plan in advance in order to make efficient use of both time and money.
 There are many decisions to make while planning your bathrooms, such as choosing a new bathtub or shower, shower fixtures, and shower closure.
-You must also decide what type of toilet to instal, whether to add linoleum or tile flooring.
+You must also decide what type of toilet to install, whether to add linoleum or tile flooring.
 Among the most important decisions to make involved selecting a new bathroom sink.
 Read on to learn the pros and cons of a 1-piece bathroom sink countertop.

 Many homeowners install a 1-piece bathroom sink countertop when renovating.
 Study the pros and cons of 1-piece bathroom sinks and countertop units described below before you choose this fixture type for your bathroom.